Help / Frequently asked questions

 Where did the Neurotree logo come from?

 The logo was designed by our colleague Michael Wu.
 Says Michael, "Neuroscience is a young field, but it has deep roots that fathomed great minds for centuries."
-The original picture can be found here.
+Here's the original image:

 Who owns the data in the tree?